PoncianoRincon/FirstTrials/README.md

-# FirstTrials
+# Resume
-Used for trying various code options
+Used for showing coding examples of what I´ve done at work.